hackclub/hackclub/workshops/geometric_pattern/README.md

 </html>
 ```

 Now, let's add our JavaScript dependencies.
 This time around, we'll be using a library called p5.js.
-Let's add that into our **body** with a `<script>` tag:
+Let's add that into our **body** with a `<script>` tag: **Please type everything except the URL, which you can copy and paste!**

 ```html
 <body>